Please ensure Javascript is enabled for purposes of website accessibility

 A. Appeal Board

-1. The City Council as established by the City of Harwood shall hear and decide appeals and requests for variances from the requirements of this ordinance.
+1. The City Council, as established by the City of Harwood, shall hear and decide appeals and requests for variances from the requirements of this ordinance.

-2. The City Council shall hear and decide appeals when it is alleged there is an error in any requirements, decision, or determination made by the Floodplain Administrator or City Engineer in
+2. The City Council shalt hear and decide appeals when it is alleged there is an eror in any requirements, decision, or determination made by the Floodplain Administrator in the enforcement or administration of this ordinance.

 a.
 The danger that materials may be swept onto other lands to the injury of others;